jrueb/Probestation/README.md

 ```
 from the `Anaconda prompt` or from the Windows command line.

 # Recompiling the User Manual

 To recompile the user manual, you need a working latex installation with some additional packages.

-## Ubuntu 18.04
+## Ubuntu 18.04 and Raspbian Strech

-On Ubuntu 18.04 you need to install several latex packages via
+On Ubuntu 18.04 and Raspbian Strech you need to install several `latex` packages via
 ```
 sudo apt-get install texlive-latex-base texlive-science texlive-latex-extra
 ```